February 26th 2020

-Why taking a break from your pill isn’t the “detox” you were promised
+Why taking a break from the Pill isn’t the 'detox' you might have thought

-“Clean” contraception and taking a “cleanse” from hormonal contraception is increasingly touted as the natural option and better for your health.
-We predict a ‘clean eating’ style backlash, and here’s why
+'Clean contraception' and taking a 'cleanse' from hormonal contraception is increasingly touted as the natural option and better for your health.
+Experts explain why

-The contraceptive pill isn’t for everyone.
-Its potential side effects, from weight gain to depression, are well documented, have caused misery for many women around the world and have often, until relatively recently, been trivialised in both society and by some in the medical profession.
-The pill, and other forms of hormonal contraception, are far from perfect, risk-free birth control solutions, however, while symptoms such as low mood, migraine and nausea should be taken far more seriously (it wouldn’t hurt to throw more cash at women’s health research in general either), if you’re not experiencing noticeable side-effects, should you be taking a ‘hormone break’ for your health?
+The contraceptive isn’t for everyone.
+Its potential side effects, from weight gain to depression, are well documented, have until relatively recently, been trivialised by both society and by some in the medical profession.
+The Pill, and other forms of hormonal contraception, are far from perfect, risk-free birth control solutions, however, while symptoms such as low mood, migraine and nausea should be taken far more seriously (it wouldn’t hurt to throw more cash at women’s health research in general either), if you’re not experiencing noticeable side-effects, should you be taking a ‘hormone break’ for your health?

 “I’m aware of a feeling among women that they might be worried about using hormones so they are seeking non-hormonal methods.”

-More recently, contraceptive apps have come to the fore and are heavily advertised as natural, non-intrusive alternatives (any woman in their 20s/ 30s on Instagram will know what I’m talking about), with the clinical research to support their claims but practical hitches leading to pregnancy related lawsuits in some countries.
+More recently, contraceptive apps have come to the fore and are heavily advertised as natural, non-intrusive alternatives (any woman in of childbearing age on Instagram will know what I’m talking about), with the clinical research to support their claims but practical hitches leading to pregnancy-related lawsuits in some countries.
 In America, there’s tell of one woman using a potato as a ‘natural’ method of contraception (I’m stumped there), and there are even reports of Diet Coke being employed as a contraceptive, with the logic that acid kills sperm.
 Harvard University has actually looked into that one according to doctors, women’s health experts and authors of Wonder Down Under Nina Brochmann and Ellen Støkken Dahl, but found that the acid did not in fact kill sperm fast enough to prevent pregnancy, so Diet Coke douching is firmly off the cards (...as if it were ever on them).

 Do “clean” living and “clean” loving go hand in hand?

-So, as long as you’re not experiencing any unpleasant side-effects, the pill shouldn’t pose any problems for your health, but how about the idea that we should give out system a ‘break’ every now and again?
-This has come up in conversation amongst my friends on many an occasion, given that most of us have been on the pill for coming on 15 years, with becoming single throughout this time seemingly opening up a “detox” window where hormonal contraception is concerned, but not so fast with binning the pill packet…
+So, as long as you’re not experiencing any unpleasant side effects, the Pill shouldn’t pose any problems for your health, but how about the idea that we should give our system a ‘break’ every now and again?
+This has come up in conversation amongst my friends on many an occasion, given that most of us have been on the Pill for coming on 15 years, with becoming single throughout this time seemingly opening up a “detox” window where hormonal contraception is concerned, but not so fast with binning the Pill packet…

 “No, you don’t need to take a break because the hormones don’t build up.There are no known benefits to your health or fertility from taking a break.”